Stable-MoE: Lyapunov-based Token Routing for Distributed Mixture-of-Experts Training over Edge Networks: Conclusion

 \section{Conclusion}

 We have proposed a novel Lyapunov-based token routing framework for distributed MoE systems over resource-heterogeneous edge networks to dynamically optimize token routing and computation frequency allocation.
 Given stochastic token arrivals, Stable-MoE ensures the long-term stability of both token and energy queues under diverse computational capabilities of distributed edge servers.
-Experimental results have demonstrated that the proposed approach achieves superior throughput compared with baseline strategies while maintaining queue stability.
-Overall, this paper serves as a first foray into the dynamic token routing issue of distributed MoE from the perspective of Lyapunov optimization.
+Experimental results have demonstrated that Stable-MoE achieves superior throughput compared with baseline strategies while maintaining queue stability.
+Overall, this paper serves as a first foray into the dynamic token routing issue of resource-heterogeneous MoE from the perspective of Lyapunov optimization.
+Going forward, future directions include the designs of dynamic routing strategies under sophisticated model architecture and over resource-limited wireless networks.